Andrew McCutchen Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.97 team ERA that ranks 10th among all league pitching staffs.
+- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (3.98).

-- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (175 total, 1.3 per game).
+- The Brewers rank 22nd in baseball in home runs surrendered (177 total, 1.3 per game).

-- Burnes (9-7 with a 3.55 ERA and 167 strikeouts in 165 2/3 innings pitched) aims for his 10th victory when he makes the start for the Brewers, his 28th of the season.
+- Woodruff (3-1) gets the starting nod for the Brewers in his eighth start of the season.
+He's put together a 2.70 ERA in 40 2/3 innings pitched, with 49 strikeouts.

-- The righty's last appearance came on Wednesday against the Chicago Cubs, when he went seven innings, surrendering one earned run while giving up eight hits.
+- The right-hander's last time out was on Wednesday against the Chicago Cubs, when he threw six innings, surrendering two earned runs while allowing two hits.

+- The 30-year-old has amassed an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .167 against him.

 © 2023 Data Skrive.
 All rights reserved.